alialhawas/alialhawas/README.md

 ### Hi👋 , My Name Ali Alhawas And I I'm CS Student at [imam university][imam university]

+- 🔭 I’m currently working on a projection model.
-- 🌱 I’m currently prediction model and ML in general
+- 🌱 I'm currently learning more about ML.
-- 💬 Ask me about java , python
+- 💬 Ask me about java, python.
-- 📫 How to reach me: akaalhawass@sm.imamu.edu.sa
+- 📫 How to reach me: akaalhawass@sm.imamu.edu.sa.
-- ⚡ Fun fact: I Can Solve a Rubik's cube in a Minute
+- ⚡ Fun fact: I Can Solve a Rubik's cube in a Minute.
-- 👔 [linkedin][linkedin]
+- 👔 find me on [linkedin][linkedin]